OA and Multilateral Development Finance

 1. Outcome

-This Circular provides guidance on using Ocean Accounts to support business case development for multilateral development finance, including quantifying ocean-based development opportunities and natural capital benefits.
-It addresses how national statistical offices, ocean management agencies, and finance ministries can leverage the structured data from Ocean Accounts to strengthen project proposals and programme documentation for submission to multilateral development banks (MDBs) and international climate and biodiversity funds.
+After reading this Circular, finance ministry officials and project developers will be able to use Ocean Accounts data to build stronger business cases for multilateral development finance--quantifying ocean-based development opportunities, natural capital benefits, and alignment with MDB safeguard requirements.
+The guidance shows how national statistical offices, ocean management agencies, and finance ministries can leverage structured accounting data to strengthen project proposals and programme documentation for submission to multilateral development banks (MDBs) and international climate and biodiversity funds.

 Readers will learn how to connect ocean accounting information to MDB project appraisal requirements, understand the role of natural capital valuation in cost-benefit analysis for development finance, and align ocean account reporting with emerging international frameworks for nature-related financial disclosure.
 The guidance supports practitioners in articulating the economic rationale for ocean investments using internationally standardised accounting information that is recognised by development finance institutions.
 By grounding project proposals in the structured data of Ocean Accounts, practitioners can strengthen the evidence base for sustainable ocean development, demonstrate alignment with environmental and social safeguards, and improve the monitoring and evaluation of financed activities.

-This Circular builds on the foundational concepts and terminology introduced in TG-0.1 General Introduction to Ocean Accounts and the statistical standards described in TG-0.2 Standards Overview.
-The guidance provided here supports downstream application at the project level (TG-1.8 OA and Project-Level Finance), detailed valuation methods (TG-1.9 OA and Natural Capital Valuation), and investment indicator compilation (TG-2.6 Ocean-related Investment).
+This Circular builds on the foundational concepts and terminology introduced in TG-0.1 General Introduction to Ocean Accounts and the statistical standards described in TG-0.2 Overview of Relevant Statistical Standards.
+The guidance provided here supports downstream application at the project level (TG-1.8 OA and Project-Level Finance), detailed valuation methods (TG-1.9 Safe Usage of Monetary Valuation), and investment indicator compilation (TG-2.6 Ocean-related Investment).

 2. Requirements